-- (a) The latest municipal account; - (b) The account holder's identity document; - (c) Names and identity numbers of all occupants/residents over the age of 18 years, who reside at the same property as the applicant; - (d) Proof of income or pension card/slip; - (e) A sworn affidavit must accompany every application; - (f) Proof of any other income received by the occupants living with the applicant (e.g.) child support grant, disability grant, alimony, maintenance and more; - (g) And any other document that the Municipality may need to verify the status of the applicant.
+- (a) The latest municipal account; - (b) The account holder's and representative's identity document; - (c) Names and identity numbers of all occupants/residents over the age of 18 years, who reside at the same property as the applicant; - (d) Proof of income or pension card/slip; - (e) A sworn affidavit must accompany every application; - (f) Proof of any other income received by the occupants living with the applicant (e.g.) child support grant, disability grant, alimony, maintenance and more; - (g) Medical certificate or evidence of circumstances preventing the account holder from making an application; - (h) And any other document that the Municipality may need to verify the status of the applicant (like Income & expenditure).